PRRInc/isp-merge-sort-/readme.md

 ### Time Complexity

-"Complexity Analysis of Merge Sort Time Complexity: O(N log(N)),  Merge Sort is a recursive algorithm and time complexity can be expressed as following recurrence relation.
-T(n) = 2T(n/2) + θ(n)
+Merge Sort Time Complexity is O(N*log(N)),  Merge Sort is a recursive algorithm and time complexity can be expressed as following recurrence relation: T(n) = 2T(n/2) + θ(n)

-The above recurrence can be solved either using the Recurrence Tree method or the Master method.
-It falls in case II of the Master Method and the solution of the recurrence is θ(Nlog(N)).
-The time complexity of Merge Sort isθ(Nlog(N)) in all 3 cases (worst, average, and best) as merge sort always divides the array into two halves and takes linear time to merge two halves."
+Merge sort always divides the array into two halves and takes linear time to merge two halves.

+Merge Sort doesn’t care whether the data is almost sorted or not.
+It will split the array up and merge them back together no matter if the input array is already sorted (best), “random” (average), or in-reverse (worst).
+For a given length input, the number of operations will always be the same – no matter what order it’s in.

 ![Big-O Complexity Chart](https://www.doabledanny.com/static/31985456f982a6965ee675e767256140/f2bf3/6.jpg)

+Best-case, Average-case, and Worst-case Time Complexity of Merge Sort is O(nlog(n))

+"O(n log(n)) is a combination of linear time, O(n), and logarithmic time, O(log(n)).
+O(n log(n)) is known as linearithmic time.

+But where does this log(n) come from?
+If the length of the input array is 8, then the array will be divided in half three times:

+8 => 4 4 => 2 2 2 2 => 1 1 1 1 1 1 1 1

+Each arrow represents a division by 2.
+We start with one array of 8 items, then two arrays of 4 items, then four arrays of 2 items, and finally eight arrays of 1 item.

+This is logarithmic time.
+Every time we double the size of the input, the number of operations (divisions) increases by just 1.

+Now I’ve explained where the log(n) comes from, what about the n?
+The n comes from the merge helper function.
+It has to make roughly eight comparisons for an array of 8 items; hence linear time.

+So, in total, the worst-case time complexity of Merge Sort is O(n log(n)).
+The best worst-case we can get from a sorting algorithm.

+Merge Sort is one of the most efficient sorting algorithms for sorting large arrays."

 "
 T(k) = time taken to sort k elements